 "These are types of inherent diversity, attributes we are born with.
 There's also acquired diversity, ways of thinking acquired by experience," says Bika.
 "This kind of diversity matters too."
 An example of this would be cross-cultural competence.

-Now you're aware of the types of situations you'll encounter as you chart your course for a diverse team.
+Now you're aware of the types of situations you'll encounter as you chart your course for a diverse teamwith new demographics.
 Plan to create a customized-diversity-vision for your company.
-More importantly, you can construct a more inclusive culture by implementing a zero-tolerance policy for harassment and by building proper accommodations for those with physical impairments.
+More importantly, you can construct a more inclusive company culture by implementing a zero-tolerance policy for harassment and by building proper accommodations for those with physical impairments.

 Even though you've made diversity a part of your culture, that's all for naught if you can't attract a more diverse workforce.
 The first place you need to start is by stepping up your recruiting practices by:

 - Rethink the language you use when posting jobs.
-For example, masculine-type words like "ambitious" and "dominate" are often less appealing to female applicants.
+For example, masculine-type words like "ambitious" and "dominate" are often less appealing to female job seekers.